mollie/commercetools/docs/deployment.md

 - http
 - verbose
 - debug (the most explicit type of logging, should be used only for testing and not for production)

+#### Configuration
+The application looks for the `process.env.LOG_LEVEL` for the first source of logging configuration.
+If this variable is not present, it looks for `logLevel` as part of the `CT_MOLLIE_CONFIG` environment variable.
+If this is also not present, it will default to "info" level.

 ### Log transports